pulumi/pulumi/docs/targets.md

 ## Redeploying Cluster and Stack Deltas

 TODO(joe): describe how we perform delta checking in `$ mu apply` and how that impacts the various target generations.

+TODO(joe): look into how Convox does this https://convox.com/guide/reloading/, and others.